 GONG FOIL ALLVATOR FRONT WING PRO VELOCE – HOur ultra high aspect surf wings for maximum glide.

-GONG FOIL ALLVATOR FRONT WING PRO YPRA – SModerate high aspect wings to win in slalom.
+GONG FOIL ALLVATOR FRONT WING PRO YPRA – SThe World Champion front wing in Surf-Freestyle and Freefly-Slalom.

 GONG FOIL ALLVATOR FRONT WING PRO YPRAThe wings for high pace racing.

 GONG FOIL ALLVATOR FRONT WING SIRUSOur pumping wings with extreme aspect ratios to fly to infinity.

 “I designed our foil wings naming them S M L XL etc … so that everyone can easily find their way around.